-Tesla models compared: Model S, Model 3, Model X and Model Y
+Tesla models compared: Model S, Model 3, Model X, Model Y, Cybertruck and more

 What is Tesla Autopilot?

 Autopilot is part safety feature, part James Bond-level car tech.
-It's an add-on package for Tesla vehicles.
-It uses cameras that are strategically placed, allowing the car to do things like keep in the center of a road lane, change lanes, and be more adaptive while in cruise control.
-The car can even park itself or be summoned.
+It uses cameras that are strategically placed, allowing the car to do things like keep in the centre of a road lane, change lanes, and be more adaptive while in cruise control.
+At a basic level that will allow adaptive cruise control and steering, while Autopilot Enhanced also allows automatic lane changes, parking and Summon (from the app on your phone).

-The goal of Autopilot, which debuted in 2014, is it will eventually lead to autonomous driving.
-Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot (though it starts at $3,000 to activate).
-This is important because this hardware can't be retrofitted to a Tesla.
+The goal of Autopilot is to eventually lead to autonomous driving.
+Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot.
+By 2019 it was standard.

+Tesla continues to push update options, with more enhanced self-driving features, the latest of which include integration with navigation - so the car knows where you're going.
+The latest updates aim to deliver Autopilot control around city streets.

 What are Tesla Superchargers?

 Tesla Superchargers are charging stations that have popped up all over the globe in the past 10 years.
-It's basically the electric car equivalent of a gas station.
+It's the electric car equivalent of a gas station.
 While users can charge their car at home with wall-mounted chargers, Superchargers can recharge a near-dead 85kWh battery in about 70 minutes or get it to 50 per cent in 20 minutes.

 Tesla cars ordered before January 2017 can use the Supercharger stations for free, while all other cars are allotted 400kWh per year for free.
 After that users will have a small fee, but it's still nothing compared to what filling up a tank of gas costs.

-To find a Supercharger station near you, see Tesla's Supercharger map.
+Tesla more recently introduced V3 Superchargers, which will increase the charging to 250kW, potentially halving the charge time for compatible vehicles.
+Tesla's cars are also compatible with other chargers (as long as the plug fits), but Superchargers are exclusive to Tesla cars.

 How can you buy a Tesla?

-In 2019, Tesla announced all its dealerships would be shuttering.
+In 2019, Tesla announced all its dealerships would close.
 It's moving to online-only sales via Tesla's site.
 However, a few select shops in high-traffic areas will stay open and serve as showrooms for Tesla cars.

 - Go here to order a new Model S